Advertise with Us!

 In terms of its computational ability, lambda calculus is similar to the Turing machine that laid the foundation for the imperative style of programming.
 To put lambda calculus in simple words, it is a theoretical framework that describes functions and their evaluation.

-There are 5 most important concepts pertaining to functional programming.
+There are 5 most important concepts.

 Pure functions have two important properties, they: